claytonjwong/time-management/README.md

 ### 1. The Limit Embracing Life

-* Previously humanity was a task-based society; currently it is time-based society (get more done is less time)
+* Previously humanity was a task-based society; currently it is time-based society (get more done in less time)
 * We don't have time for everything in our short lives

 ### 2. The Efficiency Trap